 How PKF Can Help

-We assist companies develop value-adding, real solutions using Cyprus as their international business headquarters.
-Many investors prefer cheap solutions, such as setting up a Cyprus company offering consultancy services, with no economic substance.
+We assist companies to develop value-adding, real solutions using Cyprus as their international business headquarters.
+Many investors prefer cheap solutions, to set up a Cyprus company offering consultancy services, with no economic substance.
 Under the new international regulatory environment, such entities have a substantial risk of facing challenges by tax authorities.